 With respect to organizational policies around second-chance hiring, over one-third (34%) of HR professionals said their organization has a formal policy in place and another 30% said their organization has an informal policy.
 However, 30% of HR professionals said their organization does not have any policies that address hiring individuals with criminal records.
 Further, almost half (47%) of HR professionals from organizations with less than 100 employees said they do not have any policies established in this space.
 Among business leaders, over half (51%) said their organization has either a formal or informal policy, but over a quarter of business leaders (28%) were unsure if any such policies existed-around the same percentage who were unsure in 2018.
-Over half of individual contributors (52%) said they were unsure whether their organization had any policies regarding hiring individuals with criminal records (similar to 2018 results), while 35% said their organization had a formal or informal policy.
+Over half of individuals with criminal records (similar to 2018 results), while 35% said their organization had any policies regarding hiring individuals with criminal records (similar to 2018 results), while 35% said their organization had a formal or informal policy.